Myra Butter: Later life

 Inspired by her niece, the Duchess of Abercorn, and a visit to Saint Petersburg, in 1988, she founded the Pushkin Prize in Scotland.
 In 1998, she attended the reburial of the murdered Russian imperial family at Saints Peter and Paul Cathedral, Saint Petersburg.

 Lady Butter often appeared in documentaries about the royal family, she also appeared on ITV's coverage of the death and funeral of Prince Philip, Duke of Edinburgh.

-Butter and the Queen shared a love of horse racing.
+Butter and Queen Elizabeth II shared a love of horse racing.
 She owned Formulate, who won the Waterford Candelabra Stakes, May Hill Stakes and the Fillies' Mile in 1978, trained by Henry Cecil.
 She was co-owner of her family's Someries Stud in Newmarket, which they sold to Sheikh Mohammed bin Rashid Al Maktoum in 1990.

 She was created a Commander of the Royal Victorian Order in the 1992 Birthday Honours.
 For her work with the Pushkin Prize, she was awarded the Medal of Pushkin in 2018.
 She returned the medal in March 2022 following the Russian invasion of Ukraine.

 Her husband was knighted in 1991 and died in 2010 at the age of 90.
 She died in London on 29 July 2022 at the age of 97.